FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Storm Drain Manual 2021/Chapter 4.rst

 The following checklist was prepared to review the storm drain data files:

- Inlet location.
+    ☐ Inlet location.
 All inlets must be inside the FLO-2D computation domain.
- SWMM hydrology components for surface water modeling are eliminated.
-If an existing SWMM model was ported to the FLO-2D model, all of the hydrology features have to be removed including subcatchments and rain gage features.
+    ☐ SWMM hydrology components for surface water modeling are eliminated.
+If an existing SWMM model was ported to the FLO-2D model, all hydrology features must be removed, including subcatchments and rain gage features.
- Pipe lengths.
-If pipe lengths are less than 20ft or less than the FLO-2D grid element side length, adjust short pipe length or delete that section of pipe.
+    ☐ Pipe lengths.
+If pipe lengths are less than 20 ft or less than the FLO-2D grid element side length, adjust the pipe length or delete that section.
- Adverse pipe slope.
+    ☐ Adverse pipe slope.
 Check adverse pipe slope for accuracy.
- Inlet elevations.
-Grid elevations or channel thalweg elevations should match the inlet rim elevations or invert elevations.
+    ☐ Inlet elevations.
+Grid or channel thalweg elevations should match the inlet rim or invert elevations.
- Type 4 - Defined by a Stage-Discharge Rating Table.
-Rating tables must be assigned in the SWMMFLORT.DAT file.
+    ☐ Type 4 – Defined by a Stage-Discharge Rating Table.
+Rating tables must be assigned in the ``SWMMFLORT.DAT`` file.
- Inlet geometry.
+    ☐ Inlet geometry.
 Check the size and location.
- Outfall discharge.
-For outfall discharge to the surface water, the outfall must have a ‘free’ condition and must be turned ‘on’ in the SWMMOUTF.DAT file.
+    ☐ Outfall discharge.
+For outfall discharge to surface water, the outfall must have a 'free' condition and be turned 'on' in the ``SWMMOUTF.DAT`` file.
-108 Storm Drain Manual
- Outfall location.
-Check the outfall location with respect to the grid/channel element and check the invert elevation with respect to floodplain/thalweg channel elevation.
+    ☐ Outfall location.
+Check its position relative to grid/channel elements and its invert elevation relative to floodplain/thalweg elevation.
- Outfall to the channel.
-The outfall has to be connected to the left bank grid element.
+    ☐ Outfall to the channel.
+The outfall must connect to the left bank grid element.
- Tide gates for outfall nodes.
-They have to be assigned in the SWMM.inp file.
+    ☐ Tide gates for outfall nodes.
+They must be assigned in the ``SWMM.inp`` file.
- Manholes.
+    ☐ Manholes.
 Check the assigned surcharge depth.
- Storm drain model simulation completion.
-Check the SUMMARY.OUT file last line for the time stamp indicating that the model properly terminated.
+    ☐ Storm drain model simulation completion.
+Check the ``SUMMARY.OUT`` file last line for the time stamp indicating proper termination.
- SWMM.ini file.
-The SWMM.ini file should be modified to review the results.
+    ☐ SWMM.ini file.
+Modify the ``SWMM.ini`` file to review the results.